pwinckles/card-game-rules/draft/YAMV.md

 4 suits.
 Aces are low as 1s.

-There are two copies of every *even* ranked card.
-For example, there are two ♠4 and a total of eight 4s across all suits, but there is only one ♠5 and a total of four 5s across all suits.
+There are two copies of every *odd* ranked card.
+For example, there are two ♠5 and a total of eight 5s across all suits, but there is only one ♠4 and a total of four 4s across all suits.

 There are two identical jokers that are permanent top trumps.